usarscotus/legal-directory/frcp/rule_87.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) When Notice Is Sent .
 Notice by the following means is sent on the date when it is placed in the mail, delivered to a commercial carrier, or sent by electronic mail.

-(v) Actual Notice .
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(v) Actual Notice .
 A potential claimant who had actual notice of a forfeiture action may not oppose or seek relief from forfeiture because of the government's failure to send the required notice.

 &nbsp;&nbsp;(5) Responsive Pleadings.